Industry / Air Traffic Rights

 In the event the Certificate Holder fails to comply with any conditions imposed by the Commission on its Certificate or its ASL, MAVCOM has the discretion to suspend or revoke existing Certificates.

 Applying for an Air Traffic Right Certificate

 To submit an application, object or make a competing application to an existing application, or make a submission relating to a MAVCOM policy decision, contact us in writing.
 The latest MAVCOM decisions relating to air traffic rights certificates can be found here.

 Summary of Air Traffic Rights

 Malaysia currently maintains over one hundred Air Service Agreements (ASA) with other countries.
 For comprehensive details on Malaysia’s ASA, please refer to the List of Air Service Agreements.
-The allocation of air traffic rights among Malaysian carriers are also available here.
+The allocation of air traffic rights to bilaterally restricted countries among Malaysian carriers is available here.